 Astute readers will notice that “roasted” is lacking in the recipe title.
 That’s because the butternut squash isn’t actually roasted….it goes into the pot raw.
 Read on to find out why….

 Recently I was at lunch at a nearby restaurant and I ordered the Butternut Squash Soup as part of the prix fixe menu.
-It’s not a soup I’d normally choose in a restaurant since we make a lot of it at home, but the other option was something involving shellfish and octopus, I think.
+It’s not a soup I’d normally choose since it is pretty easy to make at home.
+Since the other option was a shellfish soup with octopus, the butternut squash was the answer.

 And I was glad I did order it.
 It was quite fantastic.
 Velvety… Buttery… Intensely flavored… Slightly creamy.
 I had to know the chef’s secret.
 What I found out is that the squash was roasted with butter and olive oil.
 Then it was blended, pressed through a sieve to make it super smooth and small amounts of heavy cream were added to get the right consistency.